amkrajewski/nimplex/README.md

 nim c -r -d:release nimplex.nim -benchmark
 ```
 which will compile the library and run a few benchmarks to make sure everything runs smoothly.
 You should then see a compiled binary file `nimplex` in the current directory which exposes the CLI tool.

-If you want to use the Python bindings, you can compile the library with slightly different flags (depending on your system configuration) like so for Linux/MacOS:
+If you want to use the **Python bindings**, you can compile the library with slightly different flags (depending on your system configuration) like so for Linux/MacOS:
 ```cmd
 nim c --d:release --threads:on --app:lib --out:nimplex.so nimplex
 ```